Formative Vs Summative Assessment: The Differences Explained

 Formative assessment is the use of day-to-day assessments to gauge and explore students’ understanding of a topic.

-It is best thought of as an assessment for learning.
+Think of it as an assessment for learning.

-Formative assessments are what we carry out to help inform the learning ‘in the moment’.
-Formative assessment is continuous, informal and should have a central and pivotal role in every math classroom.
+Formative assessments help inform the learning ‘in the moment’.
+Formative assessment is a continuous and informal classroom assessment.
+It should have a central and pivotal role in every math classroom.

-If used correctly, it will have a high impact on current learning and help you guide your instruction and teaching by giving ongoing feedback on learners’ progress.
+If used correctly, it will highly impact current learning and help guide your instruction and teaching through ongoing feedback on learners’ progress.

-Having an assessment with low stakes allows students to develop their skills, confidence and user experience before attempting a summative assessment with high stakes.
+Low-stakes assessments like formative assessments allow students to develop their skills, confidence and experience before attempting high-stakes summative assessments.
 It also makes room for self-assessment.

 What is summative assessment?

-They are best thought of as assessments of learning.
+Think of summative assessments as assessments of learning.

-There are different types of summative evaluations that we carry out ‘after the event’, often periodic (rather than continuous), and they are often measured against a set standard.
+There are different types of summative evaluations that we carry out ‘after the event’, often periodic (rather than continuous), measured against a set standard.

-Summative assessment can be thought of as helping to validate and ‘check’ formative assessment – it is a periodic measure of how children are, overall, progressing in their mathematics learning.
+Summative assessment helps to validate and ‘check’ formative assessment – it is a periodic measure of overall student achievement in mathematics.

-If formative assessment has been continually carried out, then the results of summative assessment shouldn’t yield any surprises.
+If formative assessment is continually carried out, then the results of summative assessment shouldn’t yield any surprises.

 Some common examples of summative assessment include: